Skip to content

 and capped at ``width_limit`` (unless ``width_limit`` is

-None), and height is set to ``constants.HEIGHT`` or the width,
+None), and height is set to ``self.constants.HEIGHT`` or the width,

 whichever is smaller, to avoid disproportionate figures.